dusk-network/rusk/contracts/docs/transfer.md

 #### `root() -> BlsScalar`

-Returns the root of the merkle tree to the caller.
+Returns the root of the Merkle tree to the caller.

 #### `account(AccountPublicKey) -> AccountData`